 Clearing caches won't work let you back on, changing names or payment methods…won't work, deleting cookies and changing your IP address…won't work.

 YOU WILL CEASE TO EXIST ON FACEBOOK & eCommerce.

 But what about Instagram?
-Maybe we could just hit up users there…not a chance, it's common knowledge now that Facebook owns Insta.
+Maybe we could just hit the users there…not a chance, it's common knowledge now that Facebook owns Insta.

 The focus needs to be on providing and improving on an exceptional customer experience.

 Enough of the rant…

 I began my eCommerce career way back in 2010 when I launched a baby and maternity flash sales site, Bambino Brands.
 This was the land before Shopify time, I spent $35,000+ dollars on the website plus hundreds each time I wanted an update.

 Things that we take for granted on Shopify (like the Hurrify countdown timer) cost a hell of a lot more to implement back then.

 In any case, the launch week went off with a bang and we netted over $10,000AUD.
 I believed I was onto a winner…then it just got harder…and harder.
 I still got wins, but every other month.

 Long story short, I got myself into over $120,000 debt and for 18 months hustled to get every bit of money paid back to the suppliers and debt collectors.